 2010Our suite was expanded further and joined in 2010 by the NEC3 Supply Contract (SC), the first set of standardised terms designed for local and international procurement of high-value goods and related services including design.

-2013The NEC3 suite was updated and enlarged to 39 documents in April 2013, including a Professional Services Short Contract (PSSC) – which has been selected by the Association for Project Management as its standard form for appointing project managers – and an enhanced set of guidance documents.
+2013The NEC3 suite was updated and enlarged to 39 documents in April 2013, including the NEC3 Professional Services Short Contract (PSSC) – which was selected by the Association for Project Management (APM) as its standard form for appointing project managers – and an enhanced set of guidance documents.